MooersLab/writingProgress2022/README.md

 <p align="center"><img src="images/countWords.png" style="width: 30vw; min-width: 65px;"></p>

 Reload the webpage to clear the textarea of the old text and prepare it for new text.
 One advantage of the text area is that typos can be detected if you have grammar and spellchecker extensions added to your browser.

+## Daily protocol for adding progress to a project in the WritingProgress workbook

+Below is the daily protocol for adding minutes spent and words written to the WritingProgress2022 Google Workbook.
+The essential steps will become second nature with practice, but having a written protocol nearby can save time.

+Several optional steps may not apply to your situation.
+Amend the protocol to suit your workflow.
+I strongly recommend using the writing log to keep track of your accomplishments and planned actions.
+The goal is to practive the steps until they are automatic.
+The protocol is useful for getting back on the bandwagon if you fall off.

+1. Fetch word count and minutes spent
+2. Open the WritingProgress2022.
+3. Navigate to the project sheet via the sheet scroll menu in the lower left.
+4. Enter your day's data in the Minutes and Words column.
+5. [optional] Add a brief comment about your accomplishments.
+6. Navigate to min.day and check for the presence of **#REF!** in the daily total.
+This error means that a cell formula in the min.day sheet may be absent or miscoded.
+The errant cell will also display **#REF!**.
+Fix the code by checking cells above or below for the formula format (e.g., `=('tab name'!F2)` ).
+7. Check the bar plot.
+8. Repeat the above two steps with word.day.
+The correct formula is `=('tab name'!G2)`
+9. [optional] Update gCal using the project calendar.
+10.  [optional] Update your writing.log for the project.
+11. [optional] Run `git clone' on the writing project from the appropriate folder if you are using Overleaf.
+Having a current copy available locally when you lack an internet connection is useful.

+## Advice for when you fall behind

+Stuff happens (e.g., lecturing, seminars, travel, meetings, lab work, too much YouTube, and so on), and you may fall behind on your word count goal for the month.
+If the difference is more than 1000 words, you will have trouble catching up in a single day.
+It is hard to recover from a writing marathon where you generate 5000-7000 words in one day.
+Instead, divide the difference by the number of remaining days in a month.
+Add the quotient to your daily goal.
+An updated daily goal of under 2000 is sustainable for a week or two.
+Take care to avoid burnout by pushing too hard.

+## Protocol for adding a new project to the writingProgress2022

+These steps become routine when adding a batch of writing projects to WritingProgressWorkbook during the initial setup.
+However, it is easy to overlook a step later because of the many steps involved.
+Modify the protocol to suit your workflow.

+Adding hyperlinks to the writing project can reduce time spent searching for a writing project.
+I added the link to the top of my private homepage, the parameter section of the individual sheets in the WritingProgress workbook, and the document used to inventory my writing projects.
+The latter may be redundant, but it is useful when you have many writing projects.
+I also added links to related writing projects near the top of the writing log and the parameter section of a project sheet in the WritingProgress workbook.

+    \item Assign project number, a tentative title, and directory name in 10Kproject Google Sheet or whatever you use to inventory your writing projects.
+    \item Copy a similar Overleaf project and rename it.
+    \item Customize the writing.log by rewriting the rationale for the project.
+    \item Add links to related project to writing.log.
+    \item Change the title of the AnnotatedBibliography.
+    \item Customize the manuscript document by changing the title.
+    \item [optional] Draft a rationale for the project at the top of the writing log.
+    \item [optional] Draft a two-paragraph Introduction for the manuscript.
+Build it around a central hypothesis (or objective for a methods paper).
+I follow the formula for Introductions laid out by David Lindsay in the book "Scientific Writing = Thinking in Words".
+    \item [optional] Draft the Abstract.
+    \item [optional] Draft a list of alternate titles (avoid colons, limit to one line)
+    \item [optional] Draft a list of keywords
+    \item Paste the above newly generated text into wordCount.html.
+    \item Add the project to your progress tracker: WritingProgress2022.
+        \begin{enumerate}
+        \item Duplicate a project sheet and rename it with the project number.
+        \item Customize the parameters for the sheet: Title, directory name,  link to the Overleaf project, links to related overleaf projects.
+        \item Add Overleaf links to related projects
+        \item Add columns to min.day and words.day sheets.
+        \item Add the codes to the min.day and word.day cells.
+The first uses column F, and the second uses column G.
+        \item Add your word count and minutes from the above writing.
+        \item Check that the daily sums are working.
+        \item Check that the plots are functioning.
+        \end{enumerate}
+    \item Add project directory on your local hard drive.
+    \item Run the setupManuscript script.
+    \item Clone the Overleaf project with git to the project's local directory.
+    \item Add project as a new calendar to Google Calendar.
+    \item Add link to Overleaf project to your private homepage.
+    \item Update the writing.log with your accomplishments.
+    \item Update the list of planned actions.
+    \item Update gCal using the new calendar.
+\end{enumerate}

+The above optional steps that involve generating text will customize the project.
+This customization will help to distinguish a project from related writing projects.
+This customization is critical when you draft several similar writing projects in parallel because it reduces the likelihood of duplicating a writing project during the early stages of their development.